ins/UltimateScripts-Ps/README.md

 Delete the *UltimateScripts* folder from the *Presets/Scripts* folder.

 ### Customize
-You can delete any script that you don't want/need - except *common.js* - things will not break.
+You can delete any script that you don't need - except *common.js* - things will not break.

 ---